AnenaOtii/Dialogflow-POC-Utterances/README.md

 # Dialogflow-POC-Utterances
-Open source utterances for Dialogflow use cases.
+Open source utterances for Dialogflow CX use cases.